Did you know that seven out of ten startups fail?

 Clients want to be confident that if they work with you, it will yield a return on their investment (ROI).

 Offer a unique perspective, backed by real data.

-Of the many types of pitches that the marketing professionals see, creative and unique pitches are often the most successful, according to the Vennli study.
+Of the many types of pitches that the marketing professionals see, creative and unique pitches are often the most successful for client acquisition, according to the Vennli study.